 In complete counterpoint to your traditional financing experiences, private money loans are a smooth, quick process the vast majority of the time.
 Like we mentioned back up in point #3, banks aren’t happy unless you’re drowning in red tape and restrictions.
 They’ll say the property you want to borrow on is “transitional” and carries too much risk.
 They’ll say they’ll get back to you that afternoon but then your loan contact disappears early for the weekend, and there’s no way to get in touch.
 The bank holds all the cards.

 Here’s another point to consider.
 While you might pay a few more percentage points in interest rate, the sheer volume of deals you are able to process is likely to increase the bottom line of your business considerably.
 Now we’re not silly enough to suggest you blindly enter into a private money loan on nothing but the basis of this blog’s recommendation.
 Actually, we’re not really recommending it at all, but rather merely pointing out that the option exists, and you might find you really like it.

 Where’s the best place to find private money?
 Putting some feelers out on the grapevine might be your best bet.
 Ask around at the office or other local real estate agents.
-A Google search for the term “private money loan” will reveal a wealth of resources in your state.
+A Google search for the term “private money loan” or “private money lending” will reveal a wealth of resources in your state.
 Once again, don’t dive in with eyes wide shut.
 Get some legitimate references.
 Start with a single small deal and see how you like it.
 The mainstream media tends to paint the “hard money” industry as little better than knee-capping loan sharks.
 Please, save that junk for the movies.
 Private money loans fill a necessary niche where the traditional loan industry falls woefully short.